 3. Cost of Debt (Mortgage Interest)

 Mortgage interest, the cost of debt, is another unrecoverable cost.
-Gone.
+You don’t get this back.

 I’ll assume a 2% mortgage rate in our low-rate stimulated environment.
 You pay a 2% free to “rent out” the mortgage.
 Assuming a 20% down payment, you’ll have to loan out 80% of the home value, and you’ll pay a 2% fee on this amount.